 A financial asset or liability's classification within the hierarchy is determined based on the lowest level input that is significant to the fair value measurement.
 The financial liabilities carried at fair value measured on a recurring basis consisted of contingent consideration related to a prior acquisition, valued at zero at December 31, 2016, determined using Level 3 inputs.
-This arrangement has expired and as of April 1, 2017 there are no financial liabilities carried at fair value measured on a recurring basis.
-There were no financial assets carried at fair value measured on a recurring basis.
-There were no financial assets carried at fair value measured on a recurring basis.
+This arrangement has expired and as of July 1, 2017 there are no financial liabilities carried at fair value measured on a recurring basis.
+There were no financial assets carried at fair value measured on a recurring basis at December 31, 2016 or July 1, 2017.